jackokeeffe/programming-club/year-two/search-algorithms/README.md

 Type ```python files/yourname.py``` and click ```enter```.

 ### Algorithms
-Choose a challenge and try to create a solution either on your own or with a partner.
+Try to create your version of these search algorithms.
+Afterwards, I'll show you my solutions.

 ** 1. Linear Search ([Solution](https://replit.com/@jackokeeffe/search-algorithms-Preview#linearSearch.py))**
 - Searches every value of the list.